 - Local variables: The variables declared within a function are called local variables to that function and have their scope only in that particular function.
 In simple words, it cannot be accessed outside that function.
 Any declaration of a variable outside the function with the same name as that of the one within the function is a completely different variable.
 We will learn about functions in detail in later articles.
 For now, consider a function as a block of statements.

 local num = 50 Variable num outside local_var() is 60

 - Global variables: The variables declared outside a function are called global variables.
 These variables can be accessed directly outside a function.
 To get access within a function we need to use the “global” keyword before the variable to refer to the global variable.

 Variable num inside function : 20 Variable num outside function : 20

-Static variable: It is the characteristic of PHP to delete the variable, ones it completes its execution and the memory is freed.
+Static variable: It is the characteristic of PHP to delete the variable, once it completes its execution and the memory is freed.
 But sometimes we need to store the variables even after the completion of function execution.
-To do this we use static keyword and the variables are then called as static variables.
+To do this we use the static keywords and the variables are then called static variables.
 PHP associates a data type depending on the value for the variable.

 6 3 7 3